Sayyedmudassirali/Amazonsearch/README.md

 Results - This folder is used for store result and screenshots.

-Environment Setup:
+**Environment Setup:**
-Python
+- Python
-Pycharm
+- Pycharm
-Install following library using CMD robot framework pip install robotframework requests pip install selenium robotframework-requests pip install robotframework-seleniumLibrary robotframework-jsonlibrarypip install -U robotframework-DataDriver
+- Install following library using CMD
+- robot framework pip install robotframework
+- pip install selenium
+- pip install robotframework-seleniumLibrary
+- install -U robotframework-DataDriver

-- go to command and install requirement.txt, this will install all required libraries
+**- go to command and install requirement.txt, this will install all required libraries **